micklarsen/elvimcc/content/blog/building-a-legal-ai-assistant-part-one.md

 taxonomies.categories = ["LLM"]
 +++

-# Building an AI Assistant with Python

 > ⚠️ **Disclaimer (read this before you hyperventilate about “AI”)**
 >
-> I am *not* an “AI influencer” and I don’t spend my days asking coding assistants to write my for-loops.
-> I am frankly nauseated by the hype train around this stuff.
+> I am frankly nauseated by the hype train around "AI".
 >
 > Every corporate pitch deck these days seems to think “AI” is a magic solution that must be applied to everything from paper clips to lotion.
 It’s really not.
 >
 > This technology is still immature, it makes mistakes, and it’s not magic fairy dust.
-As long as you use common sense while using LLM's thare are a useful tool.
+As long as you use common sense while using LLM's they can be a useful tool.
 >

-> That’s the spirit of this series: not hype, not marketing, but a practical experiment.
+I've made the code [available on Github here](https://github.com/micklarsen/dklovrag)

 ### Part 1: Tools and Setup

-I will document how I built a small *AI-powered assistant* for the Danish *Almenlejeloven* (Housing Act).
+In this mini-project I will document how I built a small *AI-powered assistant* for the Danish *Almenlejeloven* (Housing Act).
 You can use these technologies for building RAGs for anything of course.

 - **Part 1** (this post): Introduces the tools and how to prepare the data.
 - **Part 2**: Shows how to connect everything into a working Retrieval-Augmented Generation (RAG) system.

----

 ## Why Build This?

 Large Language Models (LLMs) like ChatGPT are powerful, but they have two issues when you want to use them with your own documents:

 1. **They don’t know your data** – unless it was in their training set, they won’t have access to your exact law, manual, or policy.
-2. **They can hallucinate** – making up answers that sound correct but aren’t.<sup>Also, stop calling it "Hallucinate"</sup>
+2. **They can hallucinate** – making up answers that sound correct but aren’t.<sup>Also, please stop calling it "Hallucinate"</sup>

 To solve this, we need two things:
 - A way to **store and search our own text data** by meaning.